Schedule a procedure

 Sometimes it is necessary for a pet to stay in the hospital for tests, treatments or post-operative care.
 We know pets are loved members of your family, and we do all we can to keep them comfortable and relaxed.
 We are able to provide most home comforts and ask that you please not leave personal belongings with your pet.
 If you pet has special likes, dislikes or commands they respond to, please let us know.

 There are set visiting hours and we ask you to please respect these times as this allows our staff to take care of your pet, and for your pet to rest.

-Owners are requested to stay a maximum of an hour with their pet.
+We strictly adhere to these times and request that owners stay a maximum of one hour with their pet.